 Participants will consider the critical components of ELD curriculum and explore methods for engaging in the collaborative development process by approaching development that utilizes the Understanding by Design framework and the elements of Universal Design for Learning to integrate academic content standards and 2020 updated WIDA ELD Standards.
 Registration for this workshop series is only open to current employees of Pennsylvania public LEAs.

-Three days of high-quality sessions presented by some of the top SEL thought-leaders in the nation, a keynote presentation with Dena Simmons, Ed.D., from the Yale Center for Emotional Intelligence, immersive skill-building sessions, workshops, special offerings from our sponsors and of course networking with colleagues.
+Three days of high quality sessions presented by some of the top SEL thought leaders in the nation, a keynote presentation with Dena Simmons, Ed.D., Founder of LiberatED, immersive skill building sessions, workshops, special offerings from our sponsors and of course networking with colleagues.
 All education professionals welcome.
 Perfect for district and school thought-leaders preparing to implement new SEL approaches and programs in the upcoming school year.Register for 2021 National SEL Conference >